What Makes A Pearl a Pearl?

 Categories: 26 Apr 2018

-In days gone by only royalty or the rich wore pearls, but thanks to Mr Mikimoto and the ability to culture pearls, dreams of owning real pearls can come true, even for little girls!
+Prior to last century, only royalty or the rich wore pearls, but thanks to Mr Mikimoto and the ability to culture pearls dreams of owning real pearls can come true, even for little girls!

 Imitation or Real Pearls